-- 18. Bind the ACL with ID 1 to ports 2, 3, and 4, and assign a sequence number of 1:

-- a.
-From the ACL ID menu, select 1.

-- b.
-In the Sequence Number field, type 1

-This number defines the order of the IP ACL relative to other ACLs that are bound to the interface.
+- 18. Bind the ACL with ID 1 to ports 2, 3, and 4, and assign a sequence number of 1: - a.
+From the ACL ID menu, select 1. - b.
+In the Sequence Number field, type 1This number defines the order of the IP ACL relative to other ACLs that are bound to the interface. - c.

-- c.
 In the Ports table, click ports 2, 3 and 4.
 The selected ports display blue. - d.
 Click the Apply button.
+Your settings are saved.

 By default, this IP ACL is bound on the inbound direction, so it examines traffic as it enters the switch.
-For more information about binding an IP ACL to an interface, see Configure an IP ACL interface binding on page 516.
+For more information about binding an IP ACL to an interface, see Configure an IP ACL interface binding on page 547.